shivanireddy13/correlation-causation/README.md

 # Correlation and causation

-Clone this repository and follow the instructions below to set up a Jupyter notebook that mixes Python3 and R. If you've already done this before, skip the brew install steps.
+Fork this repository and follow the instructions below to set up a Jupyter notebook that mixes Python3 and R. If you've already done this before, skip the brew install steps.

 ## Example Notebook